Madison Beer Leaves Little To The Imagination In Sheer Gown For Latest Instagram Snap

 One fan even tagged Disney’s Instagram account in a comment to ask the company if she was one of their princesses.

-The singer, who was discovered on YouTube by Justin Bieber, is gearing up for the release of her first full length studio album, which is set to come out later this year.
-She has also been teasing a tour on her Instagram account, though no official list of dates and locations have been released yet.
+The singer, who was discovered on YouTube by Justin Bieber, is gearing up for the release of her first full-length studio album, which is set to come out later this year.
+She has also been teasing a tour on her Instagram account, though no official list of dates and locations has been released yet.